GT-Anakin/data_BSM/README.md

 If you want to join our team, contact me (Anakin) or thelegent on www.gametoast.com.
 You may need a web proxy depending on your country.

+ONLY ADD WHAT YOU NEED!!
+Do not copy a whole folder from the stock assets, if you don't need every file from it.

 Credits:
 Free Radical